sciencemesh/nc-sciencemesh/README.md

 This will run the PHP unit and integration tests and if a package.json is present in the **js/** folder will execute * *npm run test**

-Of course you can also install [PHPUnit](http://phpunit.de/getting-started.html) and use the configurations directly:
+Of course, you can also install [PHPUnit](http://phpunit.de/getting-started.html) and use the configurations directly:

      phpunit -c phpunit.xml